Aviation Minister Hadi Sirika says four international flights will begin landing daily in Lagos and four in Abuja.

 Nigeria resumed domestic flights on July 8, and Sirika said there had been no confirmed coronavirus transmissions on flights.

-For more information about exhibiting at Beauty West Africa, please Click Here
+For more information about the West African Beauty and Cosmetics sector, Click Here

 Source: Aljazeera, August 2020